 New Year Celebrations

-One of the most important celebrations of the year, which due to the small number of tourists on the island in that time of the year, feels really intimate and authentic.
-Herakliots celebrate this festival with entertainment, tons of delicious food, tsikoudia, rakomelo and a huge feast.
+One of the most important celebrations of the year, due to the small number of tourists on the island at that time of the year, feels really intimate and authentic.
+Herakliots celebrate this festival with entertainment, tons of delicious food, tsikoudia, rakomelo, and a huge feast.